TasS-RV/IYPT-Friction-Oscillator/README.md

 **Last edits to files were made 01/20**

-**The project was written prior to any github knowledge or experience of version control, therefore this is purely for storage and presentation.**
+**The project was written prior to any github knowledge or experience of version control, therefore this is purely for storage and presentation.
+The requirements.txt of necessary libraries to run this is also, for completeness of a conventional repository.**

 1)The 'main' directory includes files that can be executed to analyse the text files - the text files are generated from Matlab image processing software that automatically wrote into text files.